-What are the ten friendliest animals in the world to humans?
+What are the ten friendliest wild animals in the world to humans?
 Which animals are the best?
 Which wild animals are the nicest?
 Well, we first need to define “friendly.”
 For our purposes, it means “gets along well with humans.”
 But let’s not confuse “gets along” with “makes a good pet.”
 Even though some animals are sweet, that doesn’t mean everyone should keep thebm as pets.
 Animals, including humans, have vital needs — and if we can’t satisfy them, we shouldn’t assume the responsibility.

 But enough lecturing!
 Let’s rank the 10 friendliest animals in the world, the best animals to humans.

 Friendliest Wild Animal: Capybaras

 One of the very few things in this world on which everyone can agree is that capybaras are the friendliest wild animals on Earth.
 This giant, wild rodent, is about four-feet-long, and the average capybara weighs about 150 pounds.

 Can you keep capybaras as pets in the United States?
 Only in Texas and Pennsylvania.
 But, it’s a large undertaking and not recommended.
 If you’re considering welcoming the lovable rodent into your home, make sure you have room for at least two.
 Capybaras are exceptionally social animals who grow achingly depressed if they don’t have at least one friend.
 They also need lots of space to roam, and a large pool or lake to wade whenever they want.

 Though they probably wouldn’t mind if you approached them in their swamp of choice and hung out for a bit, it isn’t the wisest idea.
 Capybaras sometimes host ticks carrying Rocky Mountain spotted fever, and you don’t want to contract that!

-Learn more about capybaras, the friendliest animal in the world, here.
+Learn more about capybaras, the friendliest wild animal in the world, here.